HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 The [DEQM Gaps In Care Individual MeasureReport Profile] is based on the [DEQM Individual MeasureReport Profile] but has added an optional extension to the Evaluated Resources to allow you to indicate how the resource contributed to the measure population type, i.e. initial population, numerator, denominator, numerator-exclusion, etc.

-Another new profile added to the Gaps in Care Bundle, is the [DEQM Gaps In Care Detected Issue Profile].
+Another new profile added to the Gaps in Care Bundle, is the [DEQM Gaps In Care DetectedIssue Profile].
 This resource should only be created when there is an open gap.
 In addition to being a simplistic way to determine if the patient has an open gap (Measure Report contains this information as well in measure score), it can also be loaded by receiving systems and used as a way to track the open gap to resolution.

 The code in the Detected Issue contains the value “care-gap”.
 Since the value to represent this type of issue did not exist on the referenced code system but extensions are allowed, we added care-gaps value and code system.
 The evidence for this Detected Issue points to the DEQM Gaps In Care Individual Measure Report which will identify the specific measure that has not been closed.
 As with all other DEQM profiles, we reference the QI Core profile on patient.